johnny-richards/PyCandle/README.md

 python main.py

 # Auto Grad
-Auto grad machanism is on the way, and
+Auto grad machanism is on the way, and you could see the "tensor" implementation simliar to the famous pytorch object in "nn" folder.
+Such folder is not available at the moement.